-- Always link to official warning providers for the latest updates - Advise listeners and followers that information can change quickly, and official sources should be monitored and relied upon - Take care not to imply all warnings will be provided in a timely form on unofficial channels.
+- Always link to official warning providers for the latest updates - Verify authenticity and provenance of visual media (e.g. images and videos) being circulated to avoid amplifying inaccurate representations of the situation - Advise listeners and followers that information can change quickly, and official sources should be monitored and relied upon - Take care not to imply all warnings will be provided in a timely form on unofficial channels.
 Sustained 24/7 events can be fatiguing or overwhelming, technology can stall or fail, and a high level of group conversation can sometimes distract from release of official warnings and critical updates - Inform yourself of any personal liability or risk in acting as a source for warnings.